PranavRam-13/FUTURE_PE_01/README.md

 Prompt System Location

-The master structured prompt can be found in:
+The master structured prompt can be accessed here:

-Prompts/master_prompt.md
+View Master Prompt

 Generated Outputs

-All generated content examples are documented inside:
+All generated website copy examples are documented here:

-Outputs/
+View Outputs Folder

-Each output file corresponds to a different business and tone variation.
+Each output file contains the AI-generated website copy for the tested local business, including headline variations, service sections, FAQs, and CTAs.

 Key Features of the Prompt System